rocherbpb/meta_hydra/index.md

 ![Alt text](https://github.com/rocherbpb/meta_hydra/blob/main/LCA_params.png)

-To show only taxon identified in the Pathogens list, all taxa must first be disabled using the top level taxonomy value of 1 via Edit->Preferences->Taxon Disabling>Disable.
-Taxa from the CZ-ID Pathogen [list](https://github.com/rocherbpb/meta_hydra/blob/main/full_CZID_pathogen_list.txt) are then entered (copy/paste) as a comma separated list via Edit->Preferences->Taxon Disabling>Enable (attached pathogen list includes CZ-ID list and all children taxa).
-The resulting taxonomic tree lists all reads assigned to Pathogen nodes.

 To extract pathogen reads from each pathogen, select each pathogen node and then select File->Extract Reads.. and “Include Summarized Reads” to save a sample pathogen file to a sample blast directory.

 ### Blast confirmation of Diamond classification